JWPapi/JWPapi/README.md

-# Hey, I'm Julian

-I've been programming for 20+ years and I'm still mostly trying to figure out how anything works.

-Right now I'm deep into **AI-native software development** — not the "add a chatbot" kind, but rethinking how code gets written when AI agents do the mechanical work.
+Right now I'm deep into **AI-native software development**, rethinking how code gets written when AI agents do the mechanical work.
 The interesting question isn't whether AI can write code.
 It's what the job of a software engineer becomes when it can.

 ## What I'm thinking about